 Think of these as jacks of all trades and masters of none.
 You won’t run super fast or be able to lift super heavy in them, but they get the job done without having to untie one pair of shoes and get into another.

-Other Cross-Training Shoes We Researched
+Other Cross-Training Shoes We’ve Researched and Tested

 These are far from the only shoes we tested and tried out, and there were quite a few we went back and forth on that ultimately didn’t make the cut.